7 tips for making & keeping New Year’s resolutions

-Most of us make resolutions based on behaviors that we would like to modify or stop completely for a reason.
-It’s not easy to go cold turkey on something that has become a habit or a lifestyle.
+Most of us make New Year’s resolutions based on behaviors that we would like to modify or stop completely for a reason.
+As most of us know, this is often easier said than done—even when we have the best of intentions to follow through.

-I sat down with two psychologists this week to talk about methods for setting and sticking with resolutions.
-The good news is there are specific ways to go about making and following through on your goals for this year—and beyond.
+Good news: There are specific ways to go about making and following through on your goals for this year and beyond.

-Gina Magyar-Russell, Ph.D., is a licensed psychologist and a professor in the Department of Pastoral Counseling at Loyola.
-La Keita Carter, Psy.D., also a licensed psychologist, is director of the psychology division for the Loyola Clinical Centers and teaches psychology at Loyola.
+Loyola magazine asked two psychologists for a few pointers for setting and sticking with resolutions for 2016 to share with our readers.
+Gina Magyar-Russell, Ph.D., is a licensed psychologist and a professor in the department of pastoral counseling at Loyola.
+La Keita Carter, Psy.D., a licensed psychologist and former director of the psychology division for the Loyola Clinical Centers.

-They shared with me seven tips for making, following through on, and seeing results with New Year’s resolutions—whether your goal is to quit smoking, to spend more time with loved ones, or to squeeze in 30 minutes of exercise each morning before work.
+Read on for expert advice for making, following through on, and seeing results with New Year’s resolutions—whether your goal is to quit smoking, to stay organized, or to spend more time with loved ones.

 1. Make SMART resolutions.